piecepackr/piecepackr/README.rst

 yellow_crown
 ~~~~~~~~~~~~

 A demo `print-and-play pdf <https://www.dropbox.com/s/61p55982lrl3pld/yellow_crown_demo.pdf?dl=0>`__ of some piecepacks with yellow crowns.
 The first is in an orthodox sytle piecepack while the second has an inverted suit color scheme combined with inverted nulls.
-The third piecepack has both yellow crowns AND green crowns as well as both blue fleur-de-lis AND blue crowns suits thus containing the six most popular piecepack suit symbols with the "light" suits having a black background and the "dark" suits having a white background.
+The third piecepack has both yellow crowns AND green crowns as well as both blue fleur-de-lis AND blue anchors suits thus containing the six most popular piecepack suit symbols with the "light" suits having a black background and the "dark" suits having a white background.
 The fourth piecepack is a matching french-suited piecepack with the addition of both yellow and blue stars.

 Installation
 ------------